ARCAD-Software/iunit-vscode/docs/pages/iUnit/test-cases.md

 ### Viewing Test Case Execution Log

-To view the execution log of a test case, right-click on the test case and select the **Show IBM i logs** option.
+To view the execution log of a test case, right-click on the test case and select the **Show Execution log** option.

 <!-- ![test-execution-result](./../../media/testcase-logs-context.png)-->

-The execution is displayed like so.
+The execution log is displayed like below.

 ![testcase-logs-window](./../../media/testcase-logs-window.png)

-### Viewing the Code Coverage Report
+## Viewing the Code Coverage Report

 Code coverage analysis is the process of finding areas of a program not covered by a set of test cases.
 You can create additional test cases to increase the coverage.